Should You Consider Alternative Dispute Resolution?

 There may be times when litigation is not the best option for your case.
-In those times, Grayson Law is proud to offer various Alternative Dispute Resolution (ADR) options.
+In those times, Grayson Law, PLLC, is proud to offer various Alternative Dispute Resolution (ADR) options.

 A med-arb is a special proceeding that combines the techniques of a mediation and arbitration.
 The mediator-arbitrator first engages the parties in the processes of mediation including fact finding as well as various sessions of compromises and concessions.
 If the parties are unable to reach an agreement through the standard mediation process, the mediator-arbitrator then shifts the process into an arbitration where he or she renders a decision.